Mental Health Disorders - Business Diversity & Inclusion

 If you are trying to survive in the wild and new dangers present themselves then you need to adapt and develop new tactics, strategies and weapons to address and defeat those new dangers and threats.
 In business it is no different.
 Using the same strategies that have always been used when the dangers have morphed into different creatures will never allow you to realize the assets you have on your team to develop those new weapons, new strategies and new tactics to defend against and defeat new dangers as they present themselves.

 Over time dangers never go away, but what does change is the different types of dangers and the different ways of affronting those dangers to defeat them.
 Not all dangers are like the bear that is made of flesh and bone and to defeat it requires something physical to penetrate that flesh and bone.
-Sometimes the danger is invisible that is manifested from something that is not dangerous or threatening or even real.
+Sometimes the danger is invisible, and it is manifested in something that is not dangerous or threatening or even real.
 What kind of weapon and what kind of tactics and strategy do you need to defeat something created from your own mind that no one else can see but you?

 Sometimes when you visualize the mental health disorder danger not representing the person itself, but just a condition trapped with the same personyou knew before is when you will start to realize that your fear of the unknown clouded your judgment by not recognizing that within your team were potential weapon designers, builders and strategists that you have been looking for to help you defend and defeat real dangers that threaten your business if only you had been working together as a team of diversity and inclusion.